Hereditary Optic Neuropathies

 Diagnosis of dominant optic atrophy and Leber hereditary optic atrophy is mainly clinical.
 Molecular genetic testing is available to confirm many mutations responsible for both disorders.
 However, results can be falsely negative because mutations may exist for which molecular testing does not yet test.

-If Leber hereditary optic neuropathy is suspected, ECG should be done to diagnose occult cardiac conduction defects.
+If Leber hereditary optic neuropathy is suspected, electrocardiography (ECG) should be done to diagnose occult cardiac conduction defects.

 There is no effective treatment for the hereditary optic neuropathies.
 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful.
 Genetic counseling is suggested.

-Corticosteroids, vitamin supplements, and antioxidants have been tried without success.
-A small study found benefits from quinone analogs (ubiquinone and idebenone) during the early phase.
+In patients with Leber hereditary optic neuropathy, corticosteroids, vitamin supplements, and antioxidants have been tried without success.
+A small study found benefits from quinone analogs (ubiquinone and idebenone) during the early phase (1).
 Suggestions to avoid agents that might stress mitochondrial energy production (eg, tobacco, alcohol, particularly if excessive) have no proven benefit but are theoretically reasonable.
 Patients with cardiac and neurologic abnormalities should be referred to a specialist.